Azure/Azure-DataFactory/SamplesV2/DataIntegrationInABox/README.md

+# Data Integration in a box

+The data integration in a box empowers you to experience the best of data integration on Azure and how you can load the data into Azure Synapse Analytics.

-# Quick-start: Dynamics 365 Sales leads and NYC Taxi analytics
+***Monitor and analyze your Dynamics 365 sales leads and activities using Azure Data Factory and Azure Synapse analytics in just a few clicks.***

-The solution packages templatized data engineering pipelines and the respective azure resources for a quick start into your data engineering journey.
-It should take only 5-minutes and an Azure subscription to get started with everything you need to analyse the data!

-The following solution template (ARM) deploys `Azure Data Factory`, `Azure Cosmos DB`, `Synapse Analytics Workspace with a dedicated SQL Pool`, `Azure Storage account`, `App Service plan`.

-This repository will deploy the above resources to your Azure subscription.
-You will need to have an active Azure subscription to run this sample.

 [![Deploy to Azure](https://raw.githubusercontent.com/nabhishek/Azure-DataFactory/master/SamplesV2/DataIntegrationInABox/images/adf-in-a-box-icon.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-DataFactory%2Fmain%2FSamplesV2%2FDataIntegrationInABox%2Ftemplate.json)

-## Purpose

-The purpose of 'Data Integration in a box' is to quickly demonstrate Data Integration value-prop with real-world use cases in just minutes.
-The target audience for this is anyone who intends to use Azure Data Factory or present real-world demos to customers/ team members.

 ## What's in the solution

+**Azure Data Factory** is Azure's cloud ETL service for scale-out serverless data integration and data transformation.
+It offers a code-free UI for intuitive authoring and single-pane-of-glass monitoring and management.

+**Presidio** is data protection and ananomyzation SDK (an open source project) that allows organizations to preserve privacy in a simpler way by democratizing de-identification technologies and introducing transparency in decisions.
+It facilitate both fully automated and semi-automated PII de-identification flows across multiple platforms.

+**Azure Synapse analytics** is a limitless analytics service that brings together data integration, enterprise data warehousing, and big data analytics.

+*This ‘Data integration in a box’ solution provides several essential tables for sales and user activities tracking from Dynamics 365 to gauge their sales pipeline health.
+It generates the respective tables, implies the schema, and creates separate tables with cleansed data in the data warehouse.*

 The solution uses two differnt data sources:

 1. **Dynamics 365** (*activitypointer entity* [[schema](https://docs.microsoft.com/dynamics365/customer-engagement/web-api/activitypointer?view=dynamics-ce-odata-9)], *lead entity* [[schema](https://docs.microsoft.com/dynamics365/customer-engagement/web-api/lead?view=dynamics-ce-odata-9)])
 2. **NYC Taxi data** from [Microsoft Open Datasets](https://docs.microsoft.com/azure/open-datasets/dataset-taxi-yellow?tabs=azureml-opendatasets)

-Dynamics It **extracts** sales lead and activity from Dynamics 365 into **Synapse DW** and **CosmosDB**.
-It also anonymizes/ masks sensitive data using Presidio APIs as part of transformation task.
-It then uses **data flows** to join the two entities and filters activities generated with leads from ones without leads for further analysis.
-Finally it writes the two streams into Common Data Model (CDM) format for further consumption into the data lake.

 ![data flow diagram](./images/data-flow-diagram-view.png)

+The Data Integration in a box solution **extracts** sales lead and activity from Dynamics 365 into **Azure Synapse Analytics** and **Azure CosmosDB** using Azure Data Factory pipeline.
+It also *anonymizes/ masks sensitive data* using **Presidio APIs** as part of transformation task.
+It then uses visual **Azure Data Factory Data flows** to join the two entities and filters activities generated with leads from ones without leads for further analysis.
+Finally it writes the two streams into standardized **Common Data Model (CDM)** format into the data lake for further consumption.

 The data integration in the box solution contains: